The European market potential for software development services

 - Keep your skills up to date.
 If possible, obtain certification and clearly communicate you are certified in your marketing and client interactions.

-- Specialise in a few programming languages, rather than working with several languages you do not fully control.
+- Specialise in a few programming languages, rather than working with several that you do not fully master.

-- Visit specialised events or conferences in Europe, such as JAX London and GOTO Berlin.
+- Attend specialised (online) events or conferences in Europe, such as JAX London and GOTO Berlin.
+GOTO also provides recordings of sessions from previous conferences.

-Cost reduction remains an important reason for European companies to outsource software development to providers abroad.
-Software developers in developing countries normally cost less per hour than software developers in Europe.
+Cost reduction remains an important reason for European companies to outsource software development.
+In developing countries, software developers normally cost less per hour than in Europe.
 The lack of software developers in Europe further increases the cost of the available specialists, who are in high demand.
-This is good news for outsourcing companies in developing countries, which are often able to offer similar services for lower prices.
+This is good news for outsourcing companies in developing countries, which can often offer similar services for lower prices.

-Although cost savings are no longer the main reason for outsourcing, companies that were/are affected by the COVID-19 crisis have tighter budgets than before.
+Companies affected by the COVID-19 pandemic may have tighter budgets than before.
+In fact, cost reduction now seems to have become a (or the) primary reason for ITO again.
 This could make offshoring to developing countries more attractive.
 Be aware, however, that if your offer is ’too cheap’, European buyers may think it must be too good to be true and assume quality is low.

-- Offer competitive pricing, but do not compromise on the quality of your services.
+- Offer competitive pricing, but do not compromise on quality.
 Try not to compete only on prices.

 - Be transparent in your pricing: avoid hidden costs.